Agent-Sesame/03_getting_and_cleaning_data/CodeBook.md

 The following notes are a direct extract from the project's online information.
 Units of measurement was determined from the Machine Learning Repository, Smartphone-Based Recognition of Human Activities and Postural Transitions Data Set, Notes section.
-URL noted in the References section.
-To see units on the table, scroll to bottom and use the horizontal slider to view far right column.<BR>
+URL noted in the References section.<BR>

 *- Features are normalized and bounded within [-1,1].*<BR>
 *- Each feature vector is a row on the 'X' and 'y' files.*<BR>